 The forecasted rainfall will cause water levels and flows in local streams to rise especially after the heavier rainfall on early Monday morning.
 Should these rainfall totals materialize, minor flooding in low lying areas adjacent to streams is possible on Monday morning.
 All water bodies, including ponds, streams and many ditches will be flowing higher than normal.

 Additionally, slippery stream banks and fast flowing water will create hazardous conditions around all bodies of water.
 As a result, local streams and rivers may become dangerous, especially in the vicinity of culverts and bridges.
 Children should be warned to stay away from all watercourses.

-This Flood Watch for the local watersheds within the Ganaraska region will be in effect through Wednesday, April 18th, 2018.
-Conservation Authority staff will continue to monitor conditions, and provide updates as necessary.
+This Watershed Conditions Statement will be in effect through Tuesday September 11th, 2018.
+Conservation Authority staff will continue to monitor watershed conditions and provide updates as necessary.
 Should you have any questions or wish to report flooding, please contact the following GRCA staff at 905-885-8173.